alacrity-ai/shipwright-survivors/README.md

   - [x] HP bar, shield bar should be graphical and center bottom.
 Graphical hud needed.
   - [ ] AI Patrol State, right now all created enemies just bumrush player
 BUGS:
+  - [ ] If game is paused, wavespawner becomes misaligned.
+Even though displayed timer countdown pauses and resumes correctly, actual time gets thrown off.
+      E.g. if I pause on wave 1, wait a minute or so, then unpause, the waves won't spawn properly, in fact, if I pause for several minutes, and unpause, no waves spawn at all
+  - [ ] Turret Firing Sound effect issue - redo logic of how turret SFX is played.
+Different turret timers causes only 1 sound to play
   - [x] Shield Rendering regression - No longer showing shield aura circles or highlighted blocks
   - [x] Turret firing: If a block is destroyed, the entire firing sequence is re-evaluated, This is potentially inefficient, but more imporantly, it resets your firing cooldown.